brooth/jeta-site/mysite/home/markdown/androjeta_retain.md

         String data;
     }

-In the `BaseActivity` we need to call the helper methods:
+In the `BaseActivity` we need to call these two helper methods:

     :::java
      @Override